Moguri/panda3d-simplepbr/README.md

 `sdr_lut_factor`
 : Factor (from 0.0 to 1.0) for how much of the LUT color to mix in, defaults to 1.0

+`env_map`
+: An `EnvMap` or cubemap texture path to use for IBL, defaults to `None`

-Those parameters can also be modified later on by setting the related attribute of the simplepbr pipeline returned by the init() function:
+Those parameters can also be modified later on by setting the related attribute of the simplepbr Ripeline returned by the init() function:

 ```python
         pipeline = simplepbr.init()